MilosNj/go-web-docker/README.md

 # Example of a Dockerized Go Application

-A simple Dockerized Go App
+A simple Dockerized Go Beego framework app

 ## Docker Images